UnUniFi/laws/moderator.md

 ## Rewards

 - Rewards in GUU token occur to `@moderators` following to the EXP points of MEE6.
+  - Total amount for distribution will be adjusted every season.

 ## Obligation

+- `@moderators` have to configure two factor authorization (2FA).
 - There is no requirements something like "How long moderators have to stay in the server."
   - Of course inactive moderators will be not elected in next moderators election.